Ayfri/Kore/README.md

 ## Getting Started

+You can use the [Kore Template](https://github.com/Ayfri/Kore-Template) to start a new project with Kore.

-Install the library with Gradle, with Kotlin DSL:
+Or install the library by hand with Gradle.

+With Kotlin DSL:

 ```kotlin
 implementation("io.github.ayfri.kore:kore:VERSION")
 ```

-Or with Groovy DSL:
+With Groovy DSL:

 ```groovy
 implementation 'io.github.ayfri.kore:kore:VERSION'